SunnySuite/Sunny.jl/docs/src/index.md

 - Parallel tempering
 - Generalized ``\mathrm{SU(N)}`` models
 - GPU acceleration
-- Accelerated local MC updates in the presence of long-rage dipole interactions
+- Accelerated local MC updates in the presence of long-range dipole interactions

 To start running your first simulations, head over to [Getting Started](@ref) to install the package.
 Then, see [Examples](@ref) for a set of examples demonstrating various features.